List of Olympic champions in women's water polo: Most successful coaches

 The following table is pre-sorted by number of Olympic gold medals (in descending order), year of winning the last Olympic gold medal (in ascending order), name of the coach (in ascending order), respectively.
-Last updated: 18 January 2021.
+Last updated: 27 February 2024.

 There is only one coach who led women's national water polo team to win two or more Olympic gold medals.

-Adam Krikorian coached the United States women's national team to two consecutive Olympic gold medals in 2012 and 2016.
+Adam Krikorian coached the United States women's national team to three consecutive Olympic gold medals in 2012, 2016 and 2020.